GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### 401/Unauthorized

-Return 401/Unauthorized when your token is not valid or expired.
+The call returns 401/Unauthorized when your token is invalid or expired.

 ```
 HTTP/1.1 401 Unauthorized